Intent: Our Aims

 Each term, learning in a variety of subjects is drawn together under an ‘umbrella’ of a topic.
 Topics provide context and meaning for learning and enable natural links to be made between different curriculum areas.
 Exciting learning opportunities are planned with an emphasis on rich language and developing an ever-increasing vocabulary.
 Some subjects may not fit naturally into a topic and so will be taught discretely.

-Topic overview sheets outlining the learning to take place, are provided for parents at the start of each term and suggestions as to how they can help their child with their learning at home are provided weekly as part of the headteacher’s update.
+Topic overview sheets outlining the learning to take place, are available on the website at the start of each term and suggestions as to how parents can help their child with their current learning at home are provided weekly as part of the headteacher’s update.

 Each topic culminates in a celebration of learning, where children apply the knowledge and skills they have gained in a creative way.
 Parents and carers are invited to share in these celebrations in order to gain first-hand experience of what their children have been learning.